Jordan Wolfson: Career

-Wolfson's work is represented in public collections worldwide, including Fondazione Sandretto Re Rebaudengo, Turin; Galleria d’Arte Moderna e Contemporanea di Bergamo, Italy; Magasin 3 Stockholm Konsthall; Museum of Contemporary Art, Chicago; Museum Ludwig, Cologne; Stedelijk Museum voor Actuele Kunst (S.M.A.K.), Ghent; and the Whitney Museum of American Art, New York.

-In 2020 the National Gallery of Australia under the directorship of Nick Mitzevich purchased Wolfson's "Cube" for $6.8 million dollars, about half the museum's annual acquisition budget.
-The final transport and installation of the work was then delayed until at least until 2021 due to the COVID-19 pandemic.
-The interactive work will allow visitors to perform various acts, including "playing its own body like an instrument".
+Selected works

 Female Figure

 Wolfson's Female Figure (2014) is an animatronic sculpture of a woman dressed in a negligée, thigh-high vinyl boots, and a green half-witch mask covered in dirt marks and scuffs.
-The figure dances seductively, speaking in Wolfson's voice.
+The figure dances while speaking in Wolfson's voice.
 Using facial recognition technology, she locks eyes with viewers through a mirror.
-The work addresses the violence of objectification.
 In 2019 ARTnews and Artnet News listed Female Figure as one of the artworks that defined the decade.

 Colored Sculpture

 Wolfson's Colored Sculpture (2016) was first shown at David Zwirner gallery in New York City and later exhibited at the Tate Modern in London, LUMA Foundation in Arles, and at the Stedelijk Museum, Amsterdam.
 The work consists of an animatronic sculptural figure of a boy attached to the ceiling with long chains connected to his head, arm, and leg.
 The boy's cartoon-like appearance is based on familiar images of Huck Finn, the 1940s television character Howdy Doody, and the MAD magazine character Alfred E. Neuman.
 The sculpture's movements - the boy is by turn hoisted up, dropped to the floor, and swung through the air - are timed and regulated by motors built into the ceiling.
 His eyes are equipped with facial recognition technology that allows the sculpture to make eye contact with viewers present in the room.